DeclarativeHub/ReactiveKit/README.md

 let image /*: SafeSignal<UIImage> */ = getImage().suppressError(logging: true)
 ```

-It still a good idea to log the error.
+It is always a good idea to log the error.

-If you need to do alternative logic in case of an error, you would flat map it into some other signal.
+If you need to do alternative logic in case of an error, you would flat map it onto some other signal.

 ```swift
 let image = getImage().flatMapError { error in